15th Finchley

 In May 1936, like the other Finchley Groups, the 15th joined in with the celebrations at the Grand Opening of the Camping Ground.
 Their contribution was an Arena Display entitled ‘Arena Antics’.

-Also during 1936 a Group of Danish Scouts, who had been befriended during the 1924 Jamboree, visited ‘Utopia’, a visit that was reciprocated a couple of years later when a party of Rover Scouts travelled to Denmark for a fortnight’s holiday with the 1st Hørsholm Scout Group, near Copenhagen.
+Also, during 1936 a Group of Danish Scouts, who had been befriended during the 1924 Jamboree, visited ‘Utopia’, a visit that was reciprocated a couple of years later when a party of Rover Scouts travelled to Denmark for a fortnight’s holiday with the 1st Hørsholm Scout Group, near Copenhagen.

 In 1937 the Group hosted a contingent of Jamaican Scouts who were taking part in the Coronation ceremony of King George VI.
 Six Scouts from the Group also played a minor role as programme sellers along the route of the procession.